T.A.H.I.T.I.: Critical response

 The A.V.
 Club rated the episode a "B−" and praised it for its character development, particularly that of Skye, while stating that the show still needed to "find a way to balance plot acceleration with character development" and that "The agents talk about how they are a family and need each other, but those personal bonds aren't fully formed yet.
 If S.H.I.E.L.D. is going to deliver truly powerful stories, it needs to find a way to define those relationships and deliver spectacular action."
-IGN reviewer Eric Goldman gave "T.A.H.I.T.I" a score of 7.7, with the verdict "SHIELD is still not the appointment television program I want it to be, even as it stumbles in the right direction.
+IGN reviewer Eric Goldman gave "T.A.H.I.T.I." a score of 7.7, with the verdict that Agents of S.H.I.E.L.D. "is still not the appointment television program I want it to be, even as it stumbles in the right direction.
 The introduction of Garrett and some more notable elements added to the Coulson mystery are nice touches.
 Now if they can just get us to love the core characters as much as we're told they love each other..."

 Accolades

-"T.A.H.I.T.I." was nominated for Outstanding Special and Visual Effects at the 66th Primetime Emmy Awards, losing to the Game of Thrones episode "The Children".
+"T.A.H.I.T.I." was nominated for Outstanding Special Visual Effects at the 66th Primetime Creative Arts Emmy Awards, losing to the Game of Thrones episode "The Children".